 Students can enter the school through gate 2 from 07:30.
-Students will go directly to their form room.
+During the current COVID-19 situation students will go directly to their form room.
 Registration starts at 07:45 and students who arrive after 07:50 will be marked late and sanctions may be applied.
 The Ministry of Education requires all students with Egyptian or dual nationality to attend the playing of the National Anthem at the beginning of the school day and so this will be done during registration every day at 07:55.